-Bundle Up in the Cold Assists Your Immune System
+Bundling Up in the Cold Assists Your Immune System

 that old saying and the precaution people took has been mostly lost on later generations.
 I think it's due in part to the increase in modern conveniences, penicillin, cold medicines, dependable transportation, increased city street improvements and central heating to name a few.

-In most demographics, people just don't see going out in the cold as a real threat anymore because they can just run from a heated home, to a heated car to heated building.
+In most demographics, people just don't see going out in the cold as a real threat anymore because they can just run from a heated home, to a heated car to a heated building.
 You barely need a coat for that.
-The issue I have as a mother is when I see a child barely clothed during mom's errands.
-It seems that if a mother is wearing socks, shoes and a coat, the baby needs them, too, only more so.

 There are also health reasons for bundling up.
 The human body's immune system is constantly working to keep us healthy.
 Our white blood cells are constantly protecting our bodies against both infectious disease and foreign invaders.